Bellagirl-maker/config_parser/readme.md

 # Config File Parser
 This program will parse a config file and store it as a ruby hash.
-The desired value of a config_parameter can be accessed as follows =>
+The desired value of a config_parameter can be assessed as follows =>

 ## Using this program
 In order to use this program, run the parser in your terminal using the following structure of command: